-One cannot deny the fact that interviews are tricky and makes us nervous, no matter how many interviews you face one could never know the expected questions.
+One cannot deny the fact that interviews are tricky and make us nervous, no matter how many interviews you face one could never know the expected questions.

 Gone are the days when organizations used to follow the traditional interview procedure.
 Now they have unexpected questions for candidates.